ATTENTION: The AT Advocate Award application periord is postponed and will begin Aug. 1, 2023. Thank you.

 - Lectures, promotion, public service, lobbying, etc.

-Due to the unprecedented circumstances that the COVID-19 pandemic has presented, the AT Advocate Award is not accepting applications at this time and will not be awarded at NATA 2021.
+The AT Advocate Award is not accepting applications at this time and will not be awarded at NATA 2023.
+Applications will resume on Aug.
+1, 2023.
 Please revisit this page next year to nominate a deserving advocate of that athletic training profession.

 2018: The NFL Foundation - Jeff Miller, Amy Jorgenson